martinm43/nba_playoff_odds/README.md

 	- Tuning work to be completed
 *DONE: import results for month of October on Nov 1
 	- Recurring task.
 Import data as required every week or so?
-Takes only few seconds
+Takes only few seconds *Inserting missing games using bballreference data into nba_py - have a backfill flag